LeninInLoop/InformationHiding1/Readme.md

-# GitHub File Download Guide (Including LFS Files)
+# GitHub File Download Guide

 This guide teaches you how to download files from GitHub repositories without using command line tools.
-It covers regular files, entire repositories, and LFS (Large File Storage) files.
+It covers regular files and entire repository.

 ## Download an Entire Repository